State of Canada's Defence Industry 2026

 Footnote

-Shares of employment by region are based on businesses that specified their regional employment breakdown and reflect the 36,000 direct employees in the Canadian defence industry.
-See Annex 5 for the Top 10 regional defence activities, ranked by employment, and Annex 9 for the full official titles and definitions of the survey’s defence goods and services categories by domain.
+Shares of employment by region are based on businesses that specified their regional employment breakdown and reflect the 37,700 direct employees in the Canadian defence industry.
+See Annex 8 for the Top 10 regional defence activities, ranked by employment.

-In 2022, the share of female employees in the Canadian defence industry was comparable to the broader manufacturing sector
+In 2024, the Canadian defence industry was three times more R&D-intensiveFootnote 19 than the broader manufacturing sector

 the long description is located below the image